anselyu0701/LibraryManagementSystem/README.md

 ## Project Description

-The Library Management System (LMS) project is implemented in C++ and provides a comprehensive system for managing a library's operations.
-It includes functionalities for managing users (admins, librarians, and members), books, transactions (borrowing and returning), notifications (email and SMS), logging events, and generating reports.

 ### Features

 - **User Management**: Supports different user roles such as admins, librarians, and members with specific privileges.